RujuVajani/cdn-upload/README.md

 I have used environmental variables for bucket name , aws access key and secret key.
 You need to create one IAM role with programmatic access and bucket access.

+I have hard coded folder names from bucket, you can change that.